Exclusive: Qatar pushes for Deutsche Bank chairman to go - sources

 Deutsche Bank’s aggressive expansion into investment banking has left it with multibillion euro fines for misconduct and years of losses.

-After previously being criticised for moving too slowly to scale back the investment bank, Achleitner has supported Chief Executive Christian Sewing’s deeper overhaul to focus on Germany.
+After previously being criticized for moving too slowly to scale back the investment bank, Achleitner has supported Chief Executive Christian Sewing’s deeper overhaul to focus on Germany.

 Sewing in turn has voiced support.
 “I am happy that he is here,” he said in September at a conference hosted by a regional German newspaper.